fotinakis/pocketduel/README.md

 https://pocketduel.com

 A Texas Hold'em equity calculator for the browser.
-Pick 2–4 hole card holdings and a board, and it tells you in real time how often each hand wins — pre-flop through the river, heads-up or multi-way.
+Pick hole cards and a board, and it tells you in real time how often each hand wins — pre-flop through the river, heads-up or multi-way.

 ## Goal